vgXhc/vision_zero_bot/README.md

 # vision_zero_bot
 A Twitter bot to automatically send out Vision-Zero-related tweets for Madison, using R and GitHub actions.

 The instructions [here](https://www.rostrum.blog/2020/09/21/londonmapbot/) were very helpful in figuring this out.

+For more details, see my [blog post](https://haraldkliems.netlify.app/posts/a-vision-zero-twitter-bot-for-madison/) about the bot.

 ## Current status
 The bot is in production status, tweeting a summary tweet once a week on Wednesdays.